Noticing blood from brushing teeth can be surprising and worrisome.

 8. Regular Checkups: The Key to Preventing Gum Disease

-Regular dental checkups are essential for preventing gum disease.
+Regular dental checkups are essential for preventing gum disease because they help remove plaque and tartar that build up along the gum line.

 9. Building Strong Gums: Lifestyle Habits for a Healthy Smile